mmitss/mmitss-az/README.md

 # Contributing Guide

-Welcome to the MMITSS AZ contributing guide.
+Welcome to the MMITSS AZ open source project contributing guide.
 Please read this guide to learn about our development process, how to propose pull requests and improvements, and how to build and test your changes to this project.

 ## Open source license